Kentucky Colonel: 20th century

-In 1931, an article about the growing number of Kentucky colonels was published in the Las Vegas Age, headlined "Thousand New Kunnels, Suh, In 25 Years Mighty Near Too Much For Kentuky, Suh".
+In 1931, an article about the growing number of Kentucky colonels was published in the Las Vegas Age, headlined "Thousand New Kunnels, Suh, In 25 Years Mighty Near Too Much For Kentucky, Suh".
 Prior to 1932, only about 1,000 people had received official "Honorable" commissions as Kentucky colonels from Kentucky's governors.
 Governor Ruby Laffoon, in office from 1931 to 1935, dramatically increased the number of colonels by issuing more than 10,000 commissions in 1933 and 1934.
 Among his motives was the aim to officially associate a Kentucky colonel with the Commonwealth, to tax the title of colonel, and to boost his political support.
 One of his most famous colonelships was granted to restaurateur Harland Sanders, who was commissioned by Laffoon in 1935.

 Colonel Harland Sanders was commissioned by Governor Ruby Laffoon in 1935 and launched Kentucky Fried Chicken as a franchise chain in 1952.

 When Governor Albert Benjamin Chandler, better known as Happy Chandler, took office in 1935, he took a very different view on the distinction of a Kentucky colonel commission and only issued about a dozen new commissions annually, on Derby Day.
 Governor Keen Johnson followed Chandler's lead during his time in office from 1939 to 1943, commissioning only those individuals who were deemed to have exhibited exceptionally noteworthy accomplishments and outstanding service to a community, state or the nation.
 Subsequent governors have typically been much more liberal in issuing Kentucky colonel commissions.